MicrosoftDocs/architecture-center/docs/solution-ideas/articles/appconfig-key-vault-content.md

 While any application can use Azure App Configuration, the following types of applications benefit most from it:

-* Microservices based on Azure Kubernetes Service, Azure Service Fabric, or other containerized apps deployed in one or more geographies.
+* Microservices based on Azure Kubernetes Service, Azure Service Fabric, or other containerized apps deployed in one or more regions.
 * Serverless apps, which include Azure Functions or other event-driven stateless compute apps.
 * Apps that use a continuous deployment (CD) pipeline.